the inspiration of scripture

 - 1 CORINTHIANS 7:25-26 Now concerning virgins I have no commandment of the Lord: yet I give my judgment, as one that hath obtained mercy of the Lord to be faithful.
 I suppose therefore that this is good for the present distress, I say, that it is good for a man so to be.

-Paul wrote concerning marriage, that he had no commandment of the Lord, but that he supposes that it is good for a person to remain as he was.
+Paul wrote concerning marriage, that he had no commandment of the Lord, but that he supposed that it was good for a person to remain as he was.
 Does GOD suppose?
 Does this sound like revelation from GOD?
 Not likely, for Paul explicitly stated that this was not a commandment from the Lord.
 It was rather Paul giving his good judgment, his own opinion and perspective on this particular subject during those turbulent times in which they lived.

 Let us consider the writings of Paul's companion Luke.
 There is no evidence that Luke was a disciple at the time of Christ's resurrection, much less a follower throughout Yeshua's earthly ministry.
 Even so, in his Gospel he rendered for us a detailed narrative of the birth, ministry and resurrection of Christ.
 Then, following his Gospel account, Luke gave further details and recollections throughout ACTS of important incidents ranging from Christ's ascension all the way through to Paul's imprisonment in Rome around A.D.
 64. Did he write by revelation?
 Did he sit down at his desk and GOD told him word for word what to write?
 Not according to his own testimony.